metpetdb/interface_v2/README.md

 Tht next time you come back, start you environment by doing:

 	$ workon environment_name

-Remove your current environment:

-	$ rmvirtualenv environment_name
-	Removing (environment_name)...

 Other usage command:
+- Remove your current environment: `rmvirtualenv environment_name`
 - show a list of environments: `workon`

-## Setting up MetpetDDB interface
+## Setting up MetpetDB interface

-If you have create a virtual environment for MetpetDB interface and you have not yet fooled around with it, start the virtual environment: `workon environment_name`
+If you have created a virtual environment for MetpetDB interface and you have not yet fooled around with its setting and packages, start the virtual environment: `workon environment_name`

 If you are not sure, create a new clean virtual environment:

 	# Deleting the previous virtual env is optional
-	# $ rmvirtualenv environment_name #env name was "metpetdb" if you strictly follow the instruction
+	# $ rmvirtualenv environment_name #(env name was "metpetdb" if you strictly follow the instruction)

 	$ mkvirtualenv metpetdb
 	$ workon metpetdb